LukasTsunami/ZSSN/README.md

 ### How can I run the tests?
 ``docker-compose exec web rspec``

-### How can I see Simplecode's code coverage report?
+### How can I see Simplecode's test coverage report?
-open at browser the file at ./coderage/index.html
+open at browser the file at ./coverage/index.html

 ### How can I see project running?
 Unfortunently the project is not consumable yet.
 It only have the tests suite passing

 ### But, how can I see, what you did in this project?
-Weel, I will try to explain what was did and what I was thinking in doing that this like that
+Weel, I will try to explain what was did, and what I was thinking in doing this way

 ## The project:
 * First, everything I made is in domain layer.
-After that I would need to implement at service layer to, in order to take requests and calls domain object rules to apply those features:
+After that I would need to implement at service layer too, in order to take requests and call domain object rules to apply those features:
 ### Add survivors to the database:
 * I can save survivors on database with the Survivor model.
-* I already made its persistance validation too.
-It is on SurvivorValidator which is a Concern extracting every validation to survivo's model persistance
+* I already made it's persistance validation too.
+It is on SurvivorValidator which is a Concern extracting every validation to Survivor's model persistance

 ### A survivor also must have an inventory:
-* Survivor have an inventory of items, and can access them directly by has through association or by inventory and after items
+* Survivor have an inventory of items, and can access them directly by 'has through association', or by 'inventory' and so, getting the items

 ### Survivors cannot Add/Remove items from inventory
-* I followed the CQRS principle: separating command (update and delete) from queries (to ease, I didn't make it readonly, I used before update callback to avoid it to be updated)
+* I followed the CQRS principle: separating command (update and delete) from queries (to ease, I didn't make it readonly, I used 'before update' callback to avoid it to be updated)
-* Survivors have access to the QueryInventory class, witch have access only in be created and list, filter and search items on inventory.
-At this way a survivor cannot change it inventory directly.
+* Survivors have access to the QueryInventory class, wich have access only in be created and list, filter and search items on inventory.
+At this way a survivor cannot change his/her inventory directly.

 ### A survivor is marked as infected when at least three other survivors report their contamination.
 * I used a state machine to manage survivor contamination reports, which, calling the same method, I could change its state.